CamDavidsonPilon/lifetimes/docs/Quickstart.md

 ##### Assessing model fit

 Ok, we can predict and we can visualize our customers' behaviour, but is our model correct?
 There are a few ways to assess the model's correctness.
-The first is to compare your data versus artifical data simulated with your fitted model's parameters.
+The first is to compare your data versus artificial data simulated with your fitted model's parameters.

     from lifetimes.plotting import plot_period_transactions
     plot_period_transactions(bgf)